Assistant Professor of Public Policy

-I am currently turning my dissertation, which received the 2016 Mancur Olson Best Dissertation Award, into a book manuscript entitled Asking for More: Support for Redistribution in the Age of Inequality, is forthcoming at Cambridge University Press (Comparative Politics Series).
+I am currently turning my dissertation, which received the 2016 Mancur Olson Best Dissertation Award, into a book manuscript entitled Fair Enough?
+Support for Redistribution in the Age of Inequality, is forthcoming at Cambridge University Press (Comparative Politics Series).
 Fair Enough proposes a new account of social policy preferences that explains why, in countries where inequality has increased the most, such as Great Britain and the United States, voters are not asking for more income redistribution.

 In my work, I have had to grapple with the difficulties of measuring policy preferences.
 My most recent project tests a new survey tool aimed at jointly measuring what people think on a given issue and how much they care about this issue.
 This project, joint work with Karine van Der Straeten and Daniel L Chen from the Toulouse School of Economics, is partially funded by the IAST multidisciplinary prize rewarding “scientifically exciting and ambitious endeavors.”